treeverse/lakeFS/docs/use_cases/rollback.md

 ---
 layout: default
-title: Tutorial – Rollback
+title: Rollback
-description: In this section we will explore how to use lakeFS for rollback operations.
+description: In this tutorial we will explore how to use lakeFS for rollback operations.
-parent: Quickstart
+parent: Use Cases
-nav_order: 70
+nav_order: 20
 has_children: false
 ---